zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 ## Getting Started

 ### Bulk Delete
-The `BulkDelete` and `BulkDeleteAync` methods extend your `DbContext` to let you delete a large number of entities in your database.
+The `BulkDelete` and `BulkDeleteAsync` methods extend your `DbContext` to let you delete a large number of entities in your database.

 ```csharp
 context.BulkDelete(customers);